Author – Sahana Rajan

 Collect the following ingredients – 500gm of shikakai (Acacia concinna), 100gm of reetha, 250gm of fenugreek seeds, 250gm of green gram (moong dal), two twigs of tulsi (basil) (20-25 leaves) and a bunch of curry leaves (kadi patta) (15-20 leaves).
 Dry these into crispy form for six hours daily on two sunny days.
 Grind the mixture into powder and store it in an air-tight container.
 Before washing hair, prepare the powder into a paste by adding a few drops of water.

 Add half a cup of coconut oil to a teaspoon of liquid Vitamin E and 6 drops of essential oil (ideal ones being lavender/ ustakhadus and tea tree).
 In case you have highly dry skin, add in a tablespoon of avocado oil.
-This mix is usable for a year when stored in refrigerator.
+This mix is usable for a year when stored in a refrigerator.

 Prepare the face scrub by blending half a cup of oats (jaoo) with a quarter cup of honey to make a thick paste.
 Add to the paste a quarter cup of baby oil with one cup of sugar.
 This readies your homemade oatmeal scrub.